 What phones support Digital Wellbeing right now?

-Any phone running Pie has Digital Wellbeing set up and ready to use, including Android One phones and, of course, Pixel phones.
+Any phone running at least Android Pie has Digital Wellbeing set up and ready to use, including Android One phones and, of course, Pixel phones.

 To find Digital Wellbeing on your phone, open Settings and scroll down until you find Digital Wellbeing.